This month we are highlighting our work at Ottawa’s Cultural & Heritage Sites!

 Come tour these Historic and Cultural Sites across Canada’s Capital Region!

 3D Virtual tours offer you the opportunity to visit and tour a number of historic sites through your computer, phone, or tablet.
-Take some time to walk through the following tours and click around, as each is accompanied by background information on the location’s historic significance.
+Take some time to walk through the following tours created by Point3D and explore, as each is accompanied by background information on the location’s historic significance.

 Fairfields Heritage House